bktsim/reviewer/README.md

 deck can change depending on whether you remembered the contents on the card (or not).
 Aim to review all your decks once a day and attain 100% mastery level on all of your decks!

+This application was created for a software construction course in UBC and was graded by TAs.
+This application has 100% test coverage for all packages except for UI.

 ## Who can use this software?
 Anyone looking to make flashcards for studying or just retaining information can use this software!
 Personally, I would recommend using this application for subjects that require memorization of things - anywhere from Biology